-Beaver Lake Master Plan Revision
+Clearwater Lake Master Plan Revision

-The Army Corps of Engineers, Little Rock District, is revising the Beaver Lake Master plan.
-The master plan guides the management of the government-owned and leased lands around the lake.
-The master plan affects future management of natural resources and recreational opportunities to ensure the sustainability of Beaver Lake.
+The U.S. Army Corps of Engineers, Little Rock District, is revising the Clearwater Lake Master Plan.
+A master plan guides the management of the government-owned and leased lands around the lake.
+The Master plan affects future management of natural resources and recreational opportunities to ensure the sustainability of Clearwater Lake.